Take a 1-min quiz to get a Pilates Plan Male Female

 The ultimate goal of Pilates is to move with ease and fluidity.
 This principle is known as flow.

-When you first start doing Pilates, the exercises may feel a bit awkward and uncoordinated.
-This is normal!
-It takes time to learn the correct technique and to develop the muscle memory needed to perform the exercises smoothly.
+When you first start doing Pilates, the exercises may feel a bit awkward and uncoordinated, but that’s totally normal!
+It takes time to learn the correct technique and to develop the muscle strength and memory needed to perform the exercises smoothly.
+This is particularly true for basic Pilates exercises for beginners, where building strength and muscle memory are the primary goals.

 Flow is the result of practicing the exercises regularly and becoming more familiar with them.